E9

 Yard Force Battery Voltage Error / Battery Protection Triggered

-Robot mower shows E9 and stops; may occur randomly during operation.
+Robot mower displays E9 and stops; this may occur randomly during operation.

 Advertisements